 Account receivable is the term use to refer to the outstanding amount that is due to one by one’s debtor.
 It refers to the outstanding invoices and bills that a company has or even the money that the client owes the company.
 Oftentimes, only the term is replace by a single word, “receivables”.

-Basically, receivable is the amount of money that a company is liable to receive after having provided some products or services.
+Basically, receivable is the amount of money that a company is liable to receive after provided some products or services.
 Therefore, it is an asset to the company.
-It is listed in the balance sheet under the “Assets” column.
+It is mention in the balance sheet under the “Assets” column.
 It is basically a line of credit that the company has provided, along with their own services/products.

 Account receivable – an integral part of the business

 Almost every business today runs on a line of credit.
 This is because sometimes the company doesn’t have enough money, or sometimes just want so to get a line of credit for the moment.
-Most businesses offer this convenience only to those customers who are invoiced regularly, which means that they have good creditworthiness.
+Most businesses offer this convenience only to those customers who are invoice regularly, which means that they have good creditworthiness.